Loaisiga leaves bases loaded in 7th, Yanks beat Red Sox 5-3

-NEW YORK (AP) — Jonathan Loaisiga escaped a no-outs, bases-loaded jam in the final inning after New York capitalized on a wild outing by Boston’s bullpen, and the Yankees beat the Red Sox 5-3 on Tuesday in the first game of a doubleheader.
+Loaisiga stranded the bases loaded in Boston’s final at-bat for a gutsy two-inning save after New York capitalized on a wild outing by Red Sox relievers, and the Yankees held on for a 5-3 win Tuesday in the first game of a doubleheader.

-Loaisiga pitched a perfect sixth before Boston loaded the bases with no outs in the seventh on three singles — two of them soft, well-placed grounders.
+The right-hander pitched a perfect sixth before Boston loaded the bases with no outs in the seventh on three singles — two of them soft, well-placed grounders.
 Pinch-hitter Travis Shaw lined out to left in his first at-bat since being claimed off waivers Sunday, but the ball wasn’t deep enough for a sacrifice fly.

-Loasiga then struck out Kiké Hernandez and Hunter Renfroe — the latter on a caught foul tip — and let out a vicious yell following his fifth save of the season.
+The 26-year-old Loaisiga then struck out Kiké Hernandez and Hunter Renfroe — the latter on a caught foul tip — and let out a vicious yell following his fifth save.

+Loaisiga and Chad Green have become Boone’s top choices to close out games with Aroldis Chapman sidelined by left elbow inflammation and veteran Zack Britton in a rut.
+Boone pushed the Loaisiga through 34 pitches to keep Green and other arms fresh for the late game.

+“You could just see his confidence out there, like, ‘I got this,’” Boone said.
+“He was able to execute and wiggle out of it.”

 Red Sox relievers Garrett Whitlock (4-2) and Josh Taylor combined to walk the bases loaded with one out in the fifth inning before Luke Voit floated a two-run single to shallow center.
 Second baseman Hernandez sprinted back for the ball but came up inches short of making a sliding basket catch, allowing New York to go ahead 4-3.